uf2020/ccxt/Manual.md

 market.create_sell_order (symbol, amount[, price[, params]])
 ```

-### Market Price Orders
+### Market Orders

-Market price orders are also known as 'spot price' orders, 'instant' orders or simply 'market' orders.
+Market price orders are also known as *spot price orders*, *instant' orders* or simply *market orders*.
 A market order gets executed immediately.
 The matching engine of the exchange closes the order (fulfills it) with one or more transactions from the top of the order book stack.

 The exchange will close your market order for the best price available.
 You are not guaranteed though, that the order will be executed for the price you observe prior to placing your order.
 There can be a slight change of the price for the traded product while your order is being executed, also known as 'price slippage'.
 The price can slip because of networking roundtrip latency, high loads on the exchange, price volatility and other factors.
 When placing a market order you don't need to specify the price of the order.